-Berlin Hyp continued to pursue its goal of becoming the most modern commercial real estate financier in Germany in the first half of 2019 and intensively advanced its "berlinhyp21" future-oriented process.
+Berlin Hyp continued to pursue its goal of becoming the most modern commercial real estate financier in Germany in the first half of 2019 and intensively advanced its "berlin- hyp21" future-oriented process.
 In order to meet the increased regulatory requirements and ensure the rapid availability of data and reports, the Bank continues to focus its IT architecture on the SAP core banking system.
 In addition, extensive process automation will result in an even better integration of front office and back office divisions and therefore more efficient processing sequences.
 Alongside internal optimisations, the Bank has further expanded existing cooperation arrangements and has been working on new business approaches.
-The merger with another strategic investor to continue the business operations of "OnSite ImmoAgent GmbH", a company founded by the Bank, and the investment in the "PropTech1" VC fund signed in April 2019 are exemplary evidence of Berlin Hyp's innovative pioneering role in the industry.
-The number of strategic investments rose to a total of four.
-Berlin Hyp is supervised by the ECB, as it is an institution in the regulatory group of Erwerbsgesellschaft der S-Finanzgruppe mbH & Co.
+The merger with another strategic investor to continue the business operations of "OnSite ImmoAgent GmbH", a company founded by the Bank, and the investment in the "PropTech1" VC fund signed in April 2019 are exemplary evidence of Berlin Hyp is supervised by the ECB, as it is an institution in the regulatory group of Erwerbsgesellschaft der S-Finanzgruppe mbH & Co.
 KG.
 All regulatory requirements were met by the Bank in the reporting period.

-New contracted lending volume, including realised extensions (capital employed $\geq$ 1 year), amounted to approximately $\in$ 2.2 billion in the first half of 2019.
+New contracted lending volume, including realised extensions (capital employed \geq 1 year), amounted to approximately \in 2.2 billion in the first half of 2019.
 In the first half of 2019, the Bank's proportionate performance is therefore slightly below the level expected in the forecast report as at 31 December 2018.

 Berlin Hyp developed its S-Group business in the first half of 2019 as planned and continued to steadily expand its network within the Savings Bank Finance Group.
 The total volume of business conducted in association with the German savings banks was increased.
 The total of six transactions for the ImmoAval product launched in the previous year and the new ImmoGarant product again offered investment opportunities for the German savings banks in addition to the traditional syndicate business.